David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The State respects the voluntary nature and independence of associations; support for connection aims to maintain cultural identity and the Vietnamese language, not political interference.
 * The enthusiastic support of the diaspora (via remittances, investment projects, Dien Hong conferences) proves the correctness of the policy, refuting the "boycott" rhetoric of extremist minority groups.

+**Allegation:** Plays on words to distinguish "Reconciliation" vs "Neutralization" (BBC); claims Vietnam is not sincere in national reconciliation.
+* National reconciliation is proven by concrete policies and actions over decades (Resolution 36, visa exemptions), not wordplay.
+* Millions of overseas Vietnamese returning to visit and do business are the strongest proof of harmony, refuting claims of "fear of returning" or "darkness".

 **45. On High-Tech Scams and Deepfakes:**

 **Allegation:** Uses AI technology (Deepfake, ChatGPT, etc.) to create fake images and voices of Party/State leaders to spread disinformation; or fakes tragic situations for charity scams.